Zzoe00Y/YESlingo/README.md

 ### Chatbot Use Case

-_CreateNewChat:_ Create a new chat channel allowing user to specifies the input/output language and channel name. \
+_CreateNewChat:_ Create a new chat channel allowing the user to specify the input/output language and channel name. \
-_EnterExistedChat:_ Pull chat setting and chat history from database and switch to that chat channel _GenerateResponse:_ Generate and display response to the user input after user click enter
+_EnterExistedChat:_ Pull chat setting and chat history from the database and switch to that chat channel.\
+_GenerateResponse:_ Generate and display a response to the user input after the user clicks enter.

 ## Views